Kartik-Mathpal/Credit_Card_Insights_Dashboard/README.md

 # Credit_Card_Insights_Dashboard - Power Bi + SQL

-Objecctive: To develop a comprehensive credit card weekly dashboard that provides real-time insights into key performance metrics and trends, enabling stakeholders to monitor and analyze credit card operations effectively.
+Objective: To develop a comprehensive credit card weekly dashboard that provides real-time insights into key performance metrics and trends, enabling stakeholders to monitor and analyze credit card operations effectively.

 Steps:
 1. The data was first analysed on excel to look out for any null or unwanted values and ensure data quality.